newlandsclose/newlandsclose.github.io/_posts/2022-10-30-light-up-newlands-2022.md

 Join in the gingerbread man decorating and Christmas hat competition!

 The road will be closed from 2:00pm to 10:00pm in front of No. 1 to No. 8 Newlands Close.

+Schedule:
+* 4.30pm - Start (Christmas music, mulled wine, minced pies)
+* 5.00pm - Choir (traditional and sing-a-long)
+* 5.30pm - Light Up – ta dah!
+(Christmas music and food)
+* 6.30pm – Informal finish
+* 8.00pm – Formal finish